Josseyo/BarWar-game/README.md

 * Screenshots for validation
 * Play again button that reloads the page - Create a button and then add a click event
 * Bigger font size
-* Fix colors to follow the design with magenta for player feedback and aqua for computer feedback to easily separate which data belongs to who.
+* Fix colors to follow the design with magenta for player feedback and aqua for computer feedback to easily separate which data belongs to who
+* Delete manual testing since the table didn't look good in readme

  ## Deployment